 Every birthday and Diwali she’d insist on buying us new clothes and we’d all get dressed up and sit around a Havan.
 On birthdays, a particular prayer: Om Bhur Bhuva Swaha needs to be repeated once for each year of age the person is which would go on forever when they crossed their 70s and 80s.

 Dadi was always reading about and espousing wisdoms about the universe and super souls and after life.
 About auras and spiritual energy and planetary movements often as basis for decision making.
 She prays and meditates everyday.
-This belief even spread the next generation in a lot of my cousins who to this day consult a fortune seer, the Baba, before making any big life decisions.
+This belief even spread to the next generation in a lot of my cousins who to this day consult a fortune seer, the Baba, before making any big life decisions.

-A lot of the belief in religion started from a tragedy when she was much younger.
+A lot of the belief in religion started from a tragedy when Dadi was much younger.
 When their second daughter Sarita was a child, only 2 years old, she fell from a second story building while playing and hit her head.
 She died briefly, before Dadi rushed her to the hospital where she was revived and the doctors declared it a miracle.
 She shouldn’t have survived the fall and they believed it was some form of divine intervention.
 Some god had answered their prayer.
 Almost ever since the entire family has been deeply spiritual and religious.

 Sarita was the middle child.
 She was born in 1958 and loved to dance; ballroom, ballet and bharat nathium.
 She was an intellectual at heart and lived primarily in her head, contemplating the spiritual universe around her.
-Reading Enid Blighton novels and getting lost in fantasy worlds was her favourite thing to do growing up.
+Reading Enid Blyton novels and getting lost in fantasy worlds was her favourite thing to do growing up.
 Curiously, 30 years later her daughter Gareema Didi, also had the same favourite author.

 She’s 5 years younger than her elder sister Nandini but 3 years older than her younger brother Samir.
 Growing up for her was difficult because family moved so frequently, changing continents so often that she was constantly adjusting to different friends, different schools, different houses and different worlds.
-Choti Bua had African friends.
-Australian friends, English friends, Indian friends.
+Choti Bua had African friends, Australian friends, English friends, Indian friends.
 Once, she was receiving a prize in the school for being the best English student but she wasn’t able to collect it as the family had already moved.

-As she got older she graduated from Enid Blighton and started reading Mills and Boons but Dada would get annoyed at her for reading them.
+As she got older she graduated from Enid Blyton and started reading Mills and Boons but Dada would get annoyed at her for reading them.
 Dada would put the kettle on and then would start making tea and get frustrated calling out her name with no response because she was so engrossed in her books.
 Eventually she ran out of books and then started reading Dadi’s books, primarily on religion and understanding the universe.
 In year 12 in Alice Springs library she borrowed a book on reincarnation which changed the way she thought about life and started her on the path towards spiritualism.

 She went to high school primarily in Zambia and Alice Springs before finishing in 1975.
 After finishing school there was talk about her getting married but Dadi insisted this time that she instead go to university.
-She studied English Literature at Flinders University with Honours from 1976 – 1979, living on collegel and got married shortly after graduating in 1980 at 21 years old.
+She studied English Literature at Flinders University with Honours from 1976 – 1979, living on college and got married shortly after graduating in 1980 at 21 years old.
 She married the son of a Kolkatta steel factory proprietor, Dina Fufaji.
 Fufaji means the husband of your aunt in Hindi and it was once a famous iron and steel factory in India, a forge that made the steel for the railroads.

 After marriage they both moved to Darwin in 1981 but Dina Fufaji hated Australia and missed Kolkatta and India.
 While in Australia she worked for ANZ bank as a teller.
 After her first year, she was promoted to a ledger officer.
 Then she got another promotion to a manager ledger officer.
 She was loved at the bank and started making a career for herself there.

 But she had to make a choice, her husband didn’t want to live in Australia.
 Fufaji was a mechanical engineer running an iron and steel factory in India.
 He was the boss of the factory with hundreds of labourers.
 But in Australia, he wasn’t used to taking orders and wanted to move back home.
-Darwin was a small town wheareas he liked the noise and hustle and bustle of a big city and found the slow relaxed pase of Australia difficult to adjust to.
+Darwin was a small town wheareas he liked the noise and hustle and bustle of a big city and found the slow relaxed pace of Australia difficult to adjust to.
 Their way of living.
 Their way of eating.
 Their way of speaking.

 She had to make a choice whether to pursue a career in Australia or follow her husband and move back to Kolkatta and become a family woman.
 The choice was career or family.
 She chose family.
 They moved back to Kolkatta in 1982 into a flat owned by Dina Fufaji’s family in Salkia, Howra.
 There, she had 2 children, Gareema Didi born in 1983 and Rohan Bhaya born in 1986.
 They lived in the ancestral flat for 2 decades before eventually moving into a large apartment at Silver Springs, in a fancy gated community in Kolkatta.